 Module Content: This module is a five day field course that runs in June.
 Daily activities will be undertaken in local habitats in and around south Wales and the Gower Area of Outstanding Natural Beauty.
-Due to the mode of teaching, the material below is indicative of that covered and is subject to change depending on staff availability, weather conditions and Covid-19 restrictions.
+Due to the mode of teaching, the material below is indicative of that covered and is subject to change depending on staff availability and weather conditions.
 Lectures and a will take place on campus on the morning of each day trip.
 There will be additional workshops in Semester 1.

-Introduction lecture

-Grassland lecture

-Gower Grassland fieldwork

-Legislation lecture

-Protected Species lecture

-Phase I lecture

-Phase I mapping fieldwork
+Day 1 Introduction lecture Legislation lecture Protected Species lecture Phase I lecture Phase I mapping fieldwork

-Common Standards Monitoring (CSM) lecture

-CSM fieldwork sand dunes Gower
+Day 2 Common Standards Monitoring (CSM) lecture CSM fieldwork sand dunes Gower

-Rivers lecture

-Rivers fieldwork Gower
+Day 3 Rivers lecture Rivers fieldwork Gower

-Preliminary Ecological Appraisal (PEA) lecture

-PEA fieldwork Crymlyn Burrows
+Day 4 Preliminary Ecological Appraisal (PEA) lecture PEA fieldwork Crymlyn Burrows communities of conservation importance